Gr8Potato/COCBaseLayouts/README.md

 ## Using Filters on Mobile

-Note: I'm using an android for this tutorial. iPhone should be a very similar experience.
+Note: I'm using an Android for this tutorial. iPhone should be a very similar experience.
 First, we start at [r/COCBaseLayouts](https://www.reddit.com/r/COCBaseLayouts/).
 Next, we open the search menu.

 ![Search Menu Location SS](cocbaselayouts-images/mobile/Search-Menu-Location-SS.png)